|

 The qin was the music instrument most depicted by Chinese literati.
 It was also commonly depicted in popular art.
 This page has links to a number of examples, but perhaps the best generally available collection is on a Facebook page compiled and maintained by 伏見无家 Muka Fushimi.

-Here are links to more examples.
+Here are links to some examples on this website:

-| Footnotes (Shorthand references are explained on a separate page) | Inscription |
+Footnotes (Shorthand references are explained on a separate page) | Inscription |

 1.